Gardening Raynes Park - Modern Slavery Statement

 Our due diligence process includes supplier audits and contractual protections.
 We require suppliers to confirm compliance with anti-slavery laws and to permit audits where necessary.
 Supplier audits are tailored by risk level and may include document review, site visits and worker interviews.
 The audits form part of our ongoing supplier due diligence and procurement routines to reduce the risk of modern slavery in our chain.

-Training session on modern slavery awareness for staff We maintain a register of suppliers and a risk-tier classification to focus audit resources efficiently.
+A close-up view of a gardener's gloved hand tending to flowering plants in a garden, with a focus on vibrant purple, white, and yellow blossoms.
+The soil around the plants appears rich and dark, and there are a few broad green leaves visible among the flowers.
+The scene suggests careful outdoor garden maintenance, typical of a landscaped yard or flower bed in Raynes Park, with natural light illuminating the colourful blooms and lush foliage.
+The background hints at additional greenery and plant beds, indicating a well-maintained outdoor space suitable for gardening services in the SW20 postcode area.
+We maintain a register of suppliers and a risk-tier classification to focus audit resources efficiently.
 Where audits reveal concerns, we implement corrective action plans and monitor remediation.
 If suppliers fail to remediate, we will take decisive action which may include termination of contracts.
 This enforcement underlines our strong stance against exploitation in the gardening supply network and supports our commitment to ethical sourcing.

 We also provide training for staff and contractors to recognise the signs of exploitation and to understand their responsibilities under this slavery and trafficking statement.
 Training covers recruitment practices, worker welfare, and how to spot coercive labour arrangements.
 By empowering our team, Gardening Raynes Park strengthens its front-line defence against modern slavery.